vorner/vorner.github.io/index.md

 * [About undefined behavior](undefined.md)
 * [Rust 2018](rust-2018.md)

-## About me

-* An average European, living in Prague.
-* A programmer (sometimes a computer magician, working with all colours of magic, including black).
-* A climber.
-Maybe I'll write a post comparing Rust to climbing one day.
-* I suffer from chronic lack of free time.
-* Huge fan of the „Ha ha only serious“ attitude.
-* And yes, self-appointed member of the Rust Evangelism Strike Force.

 ## About the pages

-These were thrown together quite fast (see above to know why).
+These were thrown together quite fast (see above lack of time to know why).
 I also do have my [personal web pages](https://vorner.cz/en), but they are really outdated and fell into disrepair.
 You can have a look, if you really like a retro design.
 So I decided not to use them for now, before I get around to doing something with them.

 This is here mostly for the technical stuff (like Rust).